What is guest experience in hotels?

 When it comes to pleasing guests, ‘personalisation’ is as buzzed as a word can get, but for good reason; there’s no excuse not to be taking a more focused approach to customer interaction.
 However, optimising the guest experience and ensuring guest expectations are met is a constantly evolving challenge for hoteliers.
 With a veritable banquet of options at their fingertips, travellers are demanding more than ever before.
 It makes life harder for hotels, but also gives them a greater opportunity to deliver an experience guests will never forget.
 The collection and use of customer data will allow a hotel to effectively personalise their service for guests.

-This blog will continue to delve into how you can perfect the guest experience at your property, including during the COVID-19 era.
+This blog will delve into how you can perfect the guest experience at your property, including post-COVID.